 If you would like to address the meeting at Public Question Time, please email democracy@southsomerset.gov.uk by 9.00am on Thursday 29 April 2021.
-When you have registered, an officer will provide the details to join the meeting.
-The Chairman will invite you to speak at the appropriate time during the virtual meeting.
+When you have registered, the Chairman will invite you to speak at the appropriate time during the virtual meeting.